vineyard-bloom/vineyard-docs/doc/documentation.md

 1. Multiple Handlebars files may be created as desired for further organization.
 Each will output a corresponding Markdown file.

-1. Run your script with `node generate-docs.js`.
+1. Run your script with `node generate-docs.js` (note that this is the transpiled JS file).
 Markdown files will be output to the directory specified earlier in the `output` field.

 ### Customizing Documentation